JacquesJooste/espocrm-ext-template/README.md

 ## Using composer in extension

-If your extension requires additional libraries, they can be installed by composer:
+If your extension requires additional libraries, they can be installed by Composer:

 1. Create a file `src/files/custom/Espo/Modules/{@name}/composer.json` with your dependencies.
 You can change dir to this directory and add composer dependencies using *composer require*.
-2. Once you run `node build --all` or `node build --composer-install`, composer dependencies will be automatically installed.
+2. Once you run `npm run all` or `npm run composer-install`, composer dependencies will be automatically installed.
 3. Create a file `src/files/custom/Espo/Modules/{@name}/Resources/autoload.json`.

-Note: The extension build will contain only the `vendor` directory without the `composer.json` file.

 The `autoload.json` file defines paths for namespaces: